-- You can find battle images and news reports.
-The Official history devotes several chapters to the battles.
+- you can find battle images and news reports.
+Volume 4 of the Official history devotes several chapters to the battles.
 There is also a general history.

 - Ted Lynch's service record shows he was gassed 3 June 1917.
 This chapter of the Official history refers to the gas attack at Ploegsteert Wood (pp 586-7).

 - you can find maps of the area at the time and today.

 - Armentieres is west-north-west of Lille, Ploegsteert is just north of Armentieres.

 - Lynch was invalided to Southwark Military Hospital.
 You can find broad detail of the evacuation of wounded men to England through the Australian Army Medical Services volumes of the Official history.